 Neuropsychological evaluation involves a review of the patient's medical history, a detailed clinical interview about a person's history and symptoms, and 2-4 hours of paper-and-pencil tests to assess areas such as memory, attention & concentration, visual and language abilities, problem solving and decision making as well as emotional functioning.
 After the neuropsychological testing is complete, the clinician will write a report and send it to the referral doctor, and then meet with the patient (and family if desired) to discuss the results and provide recommendations for treatment.

 Clinicians at Rocky Mountain Neurobehavioral Associates provide psychotherapy for individuals and families affected by emotional, cognitive, medical, or neurological difficulty.
 This may include people experiencing memory or attention problems, a neurological or medical diagnoses, or those experiencing depression, anxiety, trauma, or difficulty coping with their condition.
-Approaches include mindfulness, cognitive-behavioral therapy, EMDR, and clinical hypnosis.
+Approaches include mindfulness, cognitive-behavioral therapy, and evidenced-based treatment for PTSD and trauma.

 We also offer specialized programs for individuals and families experiencing early stage cognitive changes or a new diagnosis of dementia or progressive neurological disorder.
 Visit these links for more information:

 We offer speech language pathology services including the evaluation and treatment of cognitive-communication disorders.
+Speech therapy services are available in Spanish by our bilingual speech-language pathologist.
+We offer the SPEAK OUT! program to increase speech intelligibility and volume of those with Parkinson’s Disease.
 People who have been affected by a stroke, brain injury, or other neurologic condition (such as Parkinson’s disease, Multiple Sclerosis, or dementia) frequently encounter difficulties with their cognition (thinking) skills, the ability to use and understand language, and ability to speak.
 Possible symptoms include difficulty with the following:

 - paying attention/concentrating